khanyezi/Business-plan/Khanyezi.md

 Our target customers will be post-graduate students and social impact investors.

 #### Post-graduate students
 At the beginning we will offer our services to post-graduate students only, this includes honors and masters students.
-We will offer obligation free loans.
+We will offer obligation free loans i.e. their only commitment is to repay the loan.

 #### Investors
 Different types of investors will be targeted by our funding structure.
-The loan fees needed will grouped together to create a pool of funds which will be separated into 3 tranches:
+The amount of finance required will grouped together to create a pool of loans which will be separated into 3 tranches:
 * Senior tranche (low risk, low return)
 * Middle tranche (medium risk, medium return)
 * Subordinate tranche (high risk, high return)